 The U.S. Maternal and Child Health (MCH) Program is a partnership among the federal government, states, and local communities to promote the health of children and youth, mothers, and families.
+This program is the Nation's oldest federal-state partnership.
 The federal role in this partnership includes:

 - administration of the MCH Services block grants to the 50 states and nine U.S. jurisdictions;